 III.
-Spiritual dimension: A network of grace and supernatural charity borne in faith... has redemptive value in Christ for others.
+Spiritual dimension: A network of grace and supernatural charity

 In the Communion of Saints, love does not die with death-it is amplified by eternity.
 Grace is not private property but a flowing stream shared among the members of the Church.
 Thus, the saints in Heaven intercede for us, we can offer prayers for the souls in purgatory, and all of us can pray and offer sacrifices for our brothers and sisters on earth.